Sleep Goals for a Post Lockdown World

 5. Sleep as Android (Android, Android Wear OS)

 Once downloaded, simply follow the instructions, place your phone near your bed and you’ll start collecting the data you need.
 If you have a smartwatch, you may be able to link up more accurate data too!

 Most smartphones (and smartwatches) have an accelerometer as part of their design, generally to help with map, fitness and direction apps.
 But this technology can help track your sleep too.
 Your body moves differently within each stage of sleep and your phone or watch picks up on this.
 This gives you data on what levels of deep and light sleep you get each night.
 Based on that data, aggregated over a week or so, you can identify where you are lacking when it comes to sleep.
-This could lead you to look to foods that increase deep sleep or identifying what time to set your alarm to wake up in the light-sleep phase.
+This could lead you to look to foods that increase deep sleep or identify what time to set your alarm to wake up in the light sleep phase.